A quick vacation really helps a person reconnect with his surroundings; be it solo or with friends, vacations always leave you with great memories.

 Other places of interest in Agra include the Agra Fort and Fatehpur Sikri.
 Both of these were built by Shah Jahan’s grandfather Akbar, the former as an assertion of his power and the latter with the intention of turning it into his capital city.

-Getting to Agra is not too difficult, with several Delhi to Agra cabs available throughout the day.
+Getting to Agra is not too difficult, with taxi from Delhi to Agra available throughout the day.

 Slightly closer to Delhi than Shimla, Jaipur is located only around 300 km from the capital city.
 The ‘Pink City’ is the capital of Rajathan, and was built in the eighteenth century by Sawai Jai Singh as India’s first planned city.
 Together with Delhi and Agra, Jaipur is a part of the tourist ‘Golden triangle’.